Some of the links on this page may link to our affiliates. Learn more about our ad policies.

-When fall rolls around, the weather begins changes, you start to get in the holiday spirit, and… almost everyone gets sick?
+When fall rolls around, the weather begins to change, you start to get in the holiday spirit, and… almost everyone gets sick?
 This isn’t a coincidence.
 The colder weather coincides with the beginning of flu season—a time when flu diagnoses begin to accelerate.
 It’s important to pay attention to symptoms of seasonal flu for seniors during this time as they can be more serious.

-While the flu has similar symptoms as a the common cold—sore throat, cough, and a runny nose—the flu can result in far more devastating consequences.
+While the flu shares symptoms with the common cold—sore throat, cough, and a runny nose—the flu can result in far more devastating consequences.
 This is especially true among seniors, who can experience hospitalization or even death.
-Between 2010 and 2016, a range of 12,000 to 56,000 people died every year because of the flu, according to the Centers for Disease Control and Prevention, and as bad as that statistic is, it gets worse: fully 90% of the deaths from the flu in 2017-18 were adults over 65.
+Between 2010 and 2019, 336,000 people died of the flu, according to the Centers for Disease Control and Prevention, and as bad as that statistic is, it gets worse: fully 90% of the deaths from the flu in 2017-18 were adults over 65.

-The flu is preventable, too, with vaccines and other approaches, seasonal flu for seniors is preventable.
+But thanks to vaccines and other approaches, seasonal flu for seniors is preventable.
 So let’s discuss exactly what the flu is, what it looks like, how it spreads, and how seniors can protect themselves from the virus.

 The “flu” is actually short for the illness’s proper name: influenza.
-Influenza is a respiratory illness that can onset mildly or very severely and result in hospitalization or death.
-The flu is bred from the influenza virus, which can infect humans and almost every other mammal and bird on the planet.
+Influenza is a respiratory illness that can onset mildly or severely and can result in hospitalization or death.
+The seasonal flu for seniors is caused by the influenza virus, which can infect humans and almost every other mammal and bird on the planet.
 This allows it to spread across the world with relative ease.

 There are three main types of influenza viruses:

-Influenza AThis is the most common type of influenza that causes basically all of the flu epidemics (localized spreading of diseases) and pandemics (worldwide spreading of a disease) around the world.
+This is the most common type of influenza; it causes basically all of the flu epidemics (localized outbreaks of a disease) and pandemics (global outbreaks of a disease) around the world.
 This version of influenza can infect humans and animals (like pigs), and it is often found in wild birds as well, which carry the disease across continents.
 Influenza A has caused many of the flu pandemics in the 20th and 21st centuries.

-Influenza BAlong with influenza A, influenza B, which lies behind about 20 percent of flu infections, causes almost all cases of the flu every year.
+Along with influenza A, influenza B, which lies behind about 20 percent of flu infections, causes almost all cases of the flu every year.
 This strand only survives in humans (and seals), so it is passed along among us homo sapiens.

 Once contracted, the flu affects your nose, throat, and occasionally dives down into your lungs.

-Typically, with proper treatment and antibiotics, the flu lasts in your system for about two weeks.
-Seniors (people over the age of 65) are at a higher risk than many other demographic groups of suffering from complications from the flu, and many of these complications can last even after your immune system has taken care of the influenza virus being in your system.
-The flu can particularly impact seniors who have:
+Typically, with proper treatment, the flu lasts in your system for about two weeks.
+Seniors (people over the age of 65) are at a higher risk than many other demographic groups of suffering complications from the flu, and many of these complications can last even after your immune system has taken care of the influenza virus in your system.
+Seasonal flu for seniors can be more impactful for those who have: